 Don’t sleep on the power of a transcript.
 Let’s do some rough numbers.
 A 25-minute interview may include 4000 words.
 Chock full of terms that a search engine can use to find the podcast.
 Use the transcript for quotes as well.

 Breaking news: some people prefer reading to listening.
 A transcript serves the needs of that audience.
+The best value I have found is Rev.

 If you post your podcast on iTunes and cross your fingers you will become frustrated.
 Have a balanced marketing matrix for podcast promotion.